ktrnthsnr/ecommerce-retail/README.md

 - Start using the db
 -   mysql> `USE ecommerce_db;`

-- Create and seed the tables for testing purposes in the terminal
+- Add content into the tables provided from /seeds/*.js files.
 -   $ `npm run seed`
 - Validate tables were created
 -  mysql>`describe category;describe product;describe product_tag;describe tag;`
 - Validate tables were populated
 -  mysql>`select * from category;select * from product;select * from product_tag;select * from tag;`

-- Run the application locally, to start the Express.js, sync w/Sequelize, and also create and seed the tables.
+- If you are ready to run the application locally, run the following.
+This will start the Express server, sync the Sequelize ORM models to the mysql database and if not seeded, will populate the tables' rows.
+It will not replace already seeded tables.
+- Start the application:
 -   $ `npm start` or $ `node server.js`

 - Validate: View all rows within the Categories table, through a sample API endpoint.
 Open the Insomnia debug tool, enter a GET URL, `http://localhost:3001/api/categories`